 Supercat leaps back to life.

-This nihilistic mindset was echoed by striking line workers at Browns Lane, who had become convinced that BL management were determined to close down Jaguar, come what may, as would happen later that year at MG’s Abingdon plant.
+This doom-laden mindset was echoed by striking line workers at Browns Lane, who had become convinced that BL management were determined to close down Jaguar, come what may, as would happen later that year at MG’s Abingdon plant.
 Defiant and demoralised, even the prospect of joining Britain’s two million on the dole seemed little deterrent.
-Morale amid Jaguar management was also at sub-stratum level – worn out from endless strife, they too appeared resigned to the inevitable.
+Morale amid Jaguar management was also at sub-stratum level – worn out from the endless strife, they too appeared resigned to the inevitable.

 Production of the XJ-S had come to a standstill, partially owing to the number of manufacturing fires being fought simultaneously, partly to clear stock, but ultimately because demand had largely evaporated.
 In its first five years, the XJ-S had not been a particularly easy sell, but despair over its lamentable build, high running costs and woeful reliability – to say nothing of the ongoing Red, White and Yellow debacle, brought matters to a head.

 Throughout the desperate years of the 1970s, Jaguar’s leadership, through a combination of strategic nous, smart internal alliances and sheer bloody-minded obstruction, managed to maintain an engineering and development budget.
 It wasn’t much, but it was (just) sufficient to update existing product.
 The bulk of this money was spent on the Series III XJ saloon which debuted in 1979, with a much smaller subset being directed towards powertrain modifications, so that anything that might have been earmarked for XJ-S would amount to small change at best.